Yui-H8/Datacamp/AWS_AWS Concepts.md

 * Your organization is preparing for cloud migration, and it's essential to classify strategies based on their alignment with the **AWS Cloud Adoption Framework** (AWS CAF).
 Your task is to evaluate different approaches and determine which align with AWS CAF principles.

 ### Exploring migration services
+* You are an IT project manager responsible for overseeing your company’s cloud migration to AWS.
+The initial phase of the migration involves tracking the progress of several teams using different tools and ensuring the timely transfer of your on-premise data to AWS.
+* You are evaluating AWS Migration Hub to monitor these processes, and you are exploring the first two steps of setting up an AWS Snowball job to securely move large datasets.